-In circumstances where the Funds are using benchmarks in accordance with the Benchmarks Regulation, the Company is required to ensure that the benchmark is either provided by a benchmark administrator included in the register maintained by ESMA or is a benchmark which is included in the register maintained by ESMA.
-The Benchmarks Regulation contains transitional provisions allowing existing EU benchmark administrators until 1 January, 2020 to apply for authorisation or registration under the Benchmarks Regulation.
-As at the date of this Prospectus, the benchmark administrators currently providing benchmarks to the Funds are either included in ESMA's register or have indicated in publicly available sources they will apply for authorisation or registration pursuant to the Benchmarks Regulations for inclusion on the register.
+Separately, in circumstances where the Funds are using benchmarks in accordance with the Benchmarks Regulation, the Company is required to ensure that the benchmark is either provided by a benchmark administrator included in the register maintained by ESMA or is a benchmark which is included in the register maintained by ESMA.
+The Benchmarks Regulation contains transitional provisions in respect of third country benchmark administrators allowing existing benchmarks administrators a period of time to apply for authorisation or registration under the Benchmarks Regulation.
+During that period of time, the Funds are permitted to use such benchmarks in accordance with the Benchmarks Regulation.